How Does a House Get Termites? Understanding the Causes and Solutions

 3. Improve Drainage: Ensure proper drainage in your yard to prevent water accumulation.
 Use downspouts and gutters to direct water away from your home’s foundation, and avoid overwatering plants.

-4. Maintain Clearance: Trim plants and shrubs regularly to maintain a clear space between vegetation and your home’s foundation.
-This not only reduces moisture buildup but also makes it easier to inspect for termite activity.
+4. Maintain Clearance: Regularly trim plants and shrubs to maintain a clear space between vegetation and your home’s foundation.
+This not only reduces moisture buildup but also facilitates easier inspections for termite activity.

 By making thoughtful landscaping choices, you can significantly reduce the risk of termites finding their way into your home.
 For example, a homeowner who replaced their wood chip mulch with gravel and elevated their wooden garden beds noticed a decrease in termite activity around their property.